rewrite-runner

 2. ~/.rewriterunner/rewriterunner.yml — global fallback, shared across all projects

 File name matching is case-insensitive (e.g. RewriteRunner.yml also works).
 Override either default with --config <path>.
+Duration values require units such as 30000ms, 120s, 10m, 2h, 1d, or ISO-8601 values such as PT2M.

 repositories: